 With Nancy Clark’s Sports Nutrition Guidebook, you’ll learn how to…

-- navigate your way healthful through grocery stores, restaurants etc.
+- navigate your way healthfully through grocery stores, restaurants, social events, holidays, plus more

 - eat well on a day-to-day basis